-1. Initial Ass essn nent
+1. Initial Assessment

-8 All references herein to the Director of Educational Equity, refer to the Title IX Coordinator and also include a designee of the Title IX Coordinator.
+9 All references herein to the Director of Educational Equity, refer to the Title IX Coordinator and also include a designee of the Title IX Coordinator.

-Following intake, receipt of notice, or a complaint of an alleged violation of the College's Policy on Equal Opportunity, Harassment and Non-Discrimination, the Director of Educational Equity/Title IX Coordinator (or designee herein)9 engages in an initial assessment, which typically occurs within five (5) business days.
+Following intake, receipt of notice, or a complaint of an alleged violation of the College's Policy on Equal Opportunity, Harassment and Non-Discrimination, the Director of Educational Equity/Title IX Coordinator (or designee herein)10 engages in an initial assessment, which typically occurs within five (5) business days.
 The steps in an initial assessment can include: